2020 is here, with 2019 going down as one of the most contentious property years on record.

 - 6. Brisbane’s riskier suburbs in 2019

-- Bonus: Changes to the flight path
+- Bonus: Changes to flight path (that the real estate agent forgot to mention)

 1. Property Market Crash